Title: | Using CF-Compliant Calendars with Climate Projection Data |

 number of time units of the period in a regular single year.
 In other words,

-for an epoch of 2041-2060 and a monthly factor on a standard calendar with a
+for an era of 2041-2060 and a monthly factor on a standard calendar with a

 days